apache/spark/docs/configuration.rst

 3. Replace ``airflow.cfg`` fernet_key value with the one from step 2.
 Alternatively, you can store your fernet_key in OS environment variable.
-You do not need to change ``airflow.cfg`` in this case as AirFlow will use environment variable over the value in ``airflow.cfg``:
+You do not need to change ``airflow.cfg`` in this case as Airflow will use environment variable over the value in ``airflow.cfg``:

 .. code-block:: bash